reactexcel/eHR/README.md

 $ npm run start:prod
 ``` -->
 ### Build project
-Build process will compile and create chunks and bundles.
-It will create bundles as per enviornment setup done above and pick the base url from enviornment variable you defined above.
+Build process will compile and create bundles as per enviornment setup done above.
+It will pick the APIs base url from enviornment variable you defined.

 ```bash
 $ npm run build